 How Do I Configure the Delphinium Course Settings?

-Open the Delphinium Settings
+Open the Delphinium Course Settings

 On the Delphinium page, in Teacher or Periscope View, click the Settings icon in the top right corner of the page